 Published on December 22, 2021 by Ambarish Srivastava

-In the private equity and venture capital (PE&VC) space, 2021 has become sort of a “template” year, when long-term trends continued after leaving behind the concerns initially faced amid the pandemic in early 2020.
-Based on recent developments, we have compiled a summary of selected trends likely to impact the industry in 2022 and beyond.
+In the private equity and venture capital (PE&VC) space, 2021 was a sort of “template” year, when long-term trends continued after leaving behind the concerns initially faced amid the pandemic in early 2020.
+Based on recent developments, we have compiled a summary of selected PE trends likely to impact the sector in 2022 and beyond.

 Special purpose acquisition companies (SPACs) are here to stay